AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Updated the minimum supported version to iOS 11.0.
 * Include XCFrameworks built with Xcode 14.1 with the GitHub release.
+* Added support for using the Optimize SDK extension in [App Extensions](https://developer.apple.com/app-extensions/).

 ## June 1, 2023